rickgaiser/llvm-project/PS2_EE_README.md

 | `MTHI1` | Move To HI1 | **Implemented** (asm-only) |
 | `MTLO1` | Move To LO1 | **Implemented** (asm-only) |

-Note: Pipeline 1 instructions are available in inline assembly.
-Additionally, when the `-mips-r5900-pipeline-balance` flag is enabled, independent multiply operations are automatically converted to use Pipeline 1 (MULT1/MULTU1) to enable instruction-level parallelism.
-The post-RA MachineScheduler (enabled by default for R5900) will then interleave P0/P1 instructions for optimal parallelism.
+Note: Pipeline 1 instructions (MULT1, MADD1, etc.) are available in inline assembly for explicit use.
+The compiler uses Pipeline 0 for all generated multiply/divide operations because MULT (Slot0) can dual-issue with LW (Slot1), whereas MULT1 (Slot1) cannot.
+The post-RA MachineScheduler automatically interleaves loads and multiplies for optimal parallelism.

 ---